Dataset Summarization by K Principal Concepts: Optimization

+Where the bottom two constraints limit the number of concepts to at most $K$.
 Solving UKFLP is NP-hard, and the problem of approximation algorithms for UKFLP have been studied extensively both in terms of complexity and approximation ratio guarantees (see Sec.\ref{sec:related_works}).
-Yet, as the distance matrix $d_{ij}$ is very large, we could not run the existing solutions at the scale of most of our datasets (there may be as many as $82k$ allowed nouns-"sites" and $260k$ images-"clients").
+Yet, as the distance matrix $d_{ij}$ is very large, we could not run the existing solutions at the scale of many datasets (e.g. there may be as many as $82k$ concepts-``facilities'' and a few hundred thousands images-``clients'').
 We therefore suggest a relaxed version of the popular Local Search algorithm.